 Therefore we can specify:

-3 a) The third foundation does not endorse the inequalities or dependencies which are artificially established by our statements, by our actions or by our lack of actions.
+3 a) The third foundation does not endorse the inequalities or dependencies which are artificially established by our concepts, by our statements, by our actions or by our our lack of actions.
 Such inequalities or dependencies must always be eliminated, without any nuance or delay.

 We must be very careful that totally arbitrary inequalities, such as the privileges of the nobility or birthright, were in their time falsely considered as «natural», whereas they were customs.
 So let us state clearly that «natural» clearly means something which occurs without our action.
 For example, giving an inheritage to the elder son is an action, not something which happens alone.
 To obey a noble and not our neighbour is also an action, something we do.
 The point 3A) also aims at every racial, religious, political, social discriminations, based on birth, intelligence, health, genes, tastes, sexuality, or any other idiot criterion that one may invent.